Ivanov1N/sap_gis_app/README.md

 ## Description

-It works exclusively with data tables exported from two different asset management platforms (SAP system and Geographic Information System).
+It is designed to work specifically with data tables exported from two different asset management platforms (SAP system and the Geographic Information System).
-You load the tables, generate a new field (combination of two columns) on which the comparison will be made and finally check if there are any differences between the tables (after preselected comparing method).
+The application allows you to load these tables, generate a new field by combining two columns, and perform a comparison based on a preselected method.
+Finally, it checks for any differences between the tables.
-If there are any differences, new table is generated and saved.
-For the design layout I used Tkinter Bootstrap.
+If any differences are found, a new table is generated and saved.
+I used Tkinter Bootstrap for the design layout.

 ## Getting Started

 Sample Excel files included for testing

 ## Dependencies